Wolfenstein: Beyond Castle Wolfenstein (1984)

 A sequel to Castle Wolfenstein set in World War II during Adolf Hitler's rule as Chancellor of Germany.
-The objective of the game is to traverse all the levels of the secret Berlin bunker where the Führer is holding secret meetings with his senior staff.
+The objective of the game is to traverse all the levels of the secret Berlin bunker where Hitler is holding secret meetings with his senior staff.
 The player must retrieve a bomb that the operatives have placed inside the bunker and place it outside the door of the room where Hitler is holding his meeting, a scenario bearing a passing resemblance to the July 20 Plot.

 Beyond Castle Wolfenstein was the second and final title developed and published by Muse Software, and was released in 1984.
 After the death of the original designer of the program, the widow of Silas Warner released a ported version of the game, as well as its reconstructed source code in his honor in 2004.

 Wolfenstein 3D (1992)

 After the Nazis apprehend an American spy, William "B.J."
 Blazkowicz, who was sent to sabotage the enemy's regime and foil their schemes, they imprison him under the grounds of Castle Wolfenstein.
 Finding a way to incapacitate a prison guard, B.J. manages to arm himself with a stolen pistol and advance through the subterranean floors of the castle, on his way to accomplish his mission by uncovering the truth behind 'Operation Eisenfaust' and destroy it.

 Wolfenstein 3D was the first game in the series to be developed by id Software, and published by Apogee Software.
 It marked the series transition to the first-person shooter genre, a genre that the game would go on to popularize.